VAT Guide Austria • 2026

 • Company documents (company agreement, statute, etc.)

-• Confirmation of the VAT number assignment in the country of residence
+• Confirmation of assignment of a VAT number in the country of residence.

 Tax representative and attorney in Austria – is it required?